NMZ0429/BiWAKO/docs/models/obj_det.md

 ---

-## YOLO2
+## `BiWAKO.YOLO2`

 !!! note
     It is recommended to use this model rather than previous YOLO.
-This model optimizes pre/post-processing operations with ort opsets.
+This model optimizes pre/post-processing operations with new ort opsets.
 Runtime is 3~4 times faster than the previous model.
-If you want to use the raw output of the YOLO or customize post-processing with your choice of parameters, use the previous version below.
+If you want to use the raw output of the YOLO or customize post-processing with your choice of parameters, use the previous model below.

 ::: BiWAKO.YOLO2
     handler: python